-Casio Exilim EX-H15 camera review
+Casio Exilim EX-H15 camera

 Once you've tried a compact camera that has successfully shoehorned in a big zoom whilst maintaining pocket-sized dimensions, going back to using a regular 3x or 5x zoom model will leave you feeling creatively short-changed.

 Pulling off that Tardis-like feat this time around, and offering more scope when it comes to how you frame your shots, is Casio's Exilim EX-H15.
 Its dimensions are 102.5 x 62.1 x 29.3mm and it weighs a robust 206g with card and battery on board.

 Justifying the "H" in the model name, the manufacturer describes the camera as a "high speed, high zoom" - the former courtesy of a zippy fifth generation Exilim Engine processor, and the latter by virtue of the integral 10x optical zoom (24-240mm in 35mm film terms).
 Wide-angle vistas, group shots or intimate portraits can therefore be yours with a toggle in either direction of the zoom switch encircling the shutter release button on the top plate.

 The EX-H15's other headline features are 14.1-megapixel effective resolution, plus 1280 x 720 pixels high-definition video with a maximum 29 minutes recording time for a single sequence and the advantage of a one-touch record button top right of the camera back, saving the need to tab through menu or mode options to otherwise select the feature.
 Disappointingly, as the zoom itself is rather noisy in operation - with a definite mechanical buzz as it moves through its range - its use is disabled when shooting video, with only a digital zoom to fall back on by way of concession.